In cases of advanced osteoarthritis, joint surgery with shoulder prostheses can improve your quality of life.

 Advantage of the reversed technique:

-By reversing the joint mechanics, the center of rotation is shifted during the procedure so that the deltoid muscle can partially take over the function of the rotator cuff.
+By reversing the joint mechanics, the center of rotation is shifted during the procedure so that the deltoid muscle can partially take over the function of the rotator cuff .

-This makes it possible to actively lift the arm again, even if the tendons are torn.
+This makes it possible to actively lift the arm again , even if the tendons are torn.

-- Patients over 65 years old
+Patients over 65 years of age

-- with severe rotator cuff damage
+with severe rotator cuff damage

-- and good deltoid muscle function.
+and good deltoid muscle function .

-Materials of anatomical and reverse endoprosthesis
+Materials of the anatomical and inverse endoprosthesis

 Sliding surfaces made of polyethylene (PE) – a special, durable plastic